Raigouu/Gamezone/README.md

 This graph shows the top 3 product shares by marketing channel, with direct sales overwhelming other marketing channels, followed by email and affiliate channels.
 This should be voiced to the marketing team to find other ways of promoting the company and/or get more exposure to gain more customers that will help generate more sales.

+## **Recommendation**
+From the insights retrieved below are the recommendations for the product team and marketing team:
+Product team:

+	- Focus on enhancing the top 3 products
+	- Investigate the main drivers of the significant increase and the steep decline in 2020 sales of PS5 in EMEA
+	- Investigate why the Razer Pro Gaming Headset did not perform as expected

+Marketing team:

+	- Focus on improving other marketing channels, such as email and affiliate
+	- Might be able to look into the social media marketing channel as an alternative, since people will not be able to go outside as much during COVID.

+Finance team:

+	- Investigate why the PS5 bundle fluctuated as much throughout the years.

+## **Limitations & Assumptions**
+The data analyzed does not represent the whole reason why Gamezone's total sales behaved.
+The current dataset focused more on products and factors that may impact product performance.
+Missing supporting data for the marketing team also made the analysis incomplete.
+During the period, there could be other efforts that could make the analysis better and more accurate.
+Lastly, data regarding pricing strategy could be appreciated to find what is going on with the PS5 fluctuations.